 STEM Excellence Award

-Rose Rasty, a junior at Langley High School, was selected as the 2017 recipient of the branch’s STEM Excellence Award.
+Hana Abouelenein, a sophomore at Langley High School, was selected as the 2019 recipient of the Branch’s STEM Excellence Award.
 The STEM (Science, Technology, Engineering, and Math) Excellence Award is given to a female student or team from a high school in the McLean area with an outstanding science fair project in the field of Engineering.
-Rose received an award certificate, a $100 award, and recognition at the Branch’s Annual Dinner in May at River Bend Country Club.
+Hana received an award certificate, a $100 award, and recognition at the Branch’s 50th Anniversary Dinner in May at the McLean Community Center.

 High School Achievement Awards in Math and Science